rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

       -k            insecure mode for when you're expecting to talk HTTPS to servers that use self-signed certificates
       -i ISSUER     The issuer ID of the OP
-      -f FLOWS      A file that contains the flow definitions for all the tests -p PORT       Which port the server should listen on -M MAKODIR    Root directory for the MAKO template files -S STATICDIR  Directory where static files are kept
+      -f FLOWDIR    A directory that contains the flow definitions for all the tests -p PORT       Which port the server should listen on -M MAKODIR    Root directory for the MAKO template files -S STATICDIR  Directory where static files are kept